artefactual/atom-docs/user-manual/add-edit-content/control-area.rst

 "Record the sources consulted in establishing the description."
 ISDIAH 5.6.8, ISAAR 5.4.8, ISDF 5.4.8

-"Record relevant information about sources conslulted in establishing or revising the description."
-DACS 8.1.3. **Note** that this field is labeled "Sources used" in the :ref:`DACS template <dacs-template>`.
+"Record relevant information about sources consulted in establishing or revising the description."
+DACS 8.1.3. **Note** that this field is labelled "Sources used" in the :ref:`DACS template <dacs-template>`.

 .. image:: images/control-area-sources.*